{{ propApi.searchIcon }}

 Step 1 - Ensure you have a contract

-A written contract provides a record of the agreement between the parties.
+A written contract is critical as it provides a clear record of the agreement between the parties and can be relied upon to enforce payment.
 It sets out important information with regard to your right to payment including:

 • the contract sum